Access to Affordable Bicycles in Sub-Saharan Africa

 Exploring access to affordable bicycles in Sub-Saharan Africa

-MIT D-Lab is collaborating with the Center for Development Research at the USAID Global Development Lab to explore research on access to affordable bicycles in Sub-Saharan Africa.
-The team will work to understand challenges and barriers to using bicycles, and explore opportunities to leverage bicycle-use to increase access to education, shift gender norms, generate income, and more.
+MIT D-Lab colaborated with the Center for Development Research at the USAID Global Development Lab to explore research on access to affordable bicycles in Sub-Saharan Africa.
+The team worked to understand challenges and barriers to using bicycles, and explore opportunities to leverage bicycle-use to increase access to education, shift gender norms, generate income, and more.

 Phase 1: Literature Review and Key Informant Interviews

-The team is in the first phase of the research, which initially included a broad literature review and interviews with key informants affiliated with the bicycle industry.
-The team has narrowed down the list of countries to nine (Burkina Faso, Democratic Republic of Congo, Ghana, Kenya, Malawi, Rwanda, Sierra Leone, Uganda, Zambia) and is conducting a thorough analysis of existing relevant research in each country and additional key informant interviews.
-The team will then prioritize the list further to approximately three countries and carry out comparative case studies in each location.
+The first phase of the research included a broad literature review and interviews with key informants affiliated with the bicycle industry.
+The team narrowed down the list of countries to nine (Burkina Faso, Democratic Republic of Congo, Ghana, Kenya, Malawi, Rwanda, Sierra Leone, Uganda, Zambia) and conducted a thorough analysis of existing relevant research in each country and additional key informant interviews.
+The team then prioritized the list further to approximately three countries and carry out comparative case studies in each location.
+More information on phase one of this project can be found in the publication Access to Affordable Bicycles: Summary of the Findings from the Literature Review and Key Informant Interviews.

 Phase 2: More In-depth Research Study

-The research in phase two will be determined by the findings uncovered in phase one.
+The research in phase two was determined by the findings uncovered in phase one.
+Findings and recommendations can be found in the publication Access to Affordable Bicycles in Africa: Final Report.

 Team

-Dan Frey - Principal Investigator; Faculty Director for Research, MIT D-Lab
+Dan Frey - Principal Investigator; MIT Professor of Mechanical Engineering

 Megha Hegde - Research Associate, MIT D-Lab